 Everything you need to know about TrekWeather

-TrekWeather is free to use!
+About TrekWeather →TrekWeather is free to use!
 Basic forecasts, hourly weather, and search all work without paying a thing.
 If you want premium features like snow totals, ensemble forecasts, AI summaries, and point forecasts, we offer a premium membership to help support the project.

 Yes!
 I love feedback and I want to work with my users to build what they actually need.
 This is not some faceless corporation making decisions in a boardroom.
 If you have an idea, a feature request, or something that bugs you, send it my way.
 I read every message and it genuinely shapes what gets built next.